-We can advise you about assessing the value of your estate now and in the future, and we can help with calculating and planning for future inheritance tax liabilities.
+We can advise you about estate planning and assessing the value of your estate now and in the future.
+We can help with calculating and planning for future inheritance tax liabilities.

 We can also advise about the setting up and administration of trusts, both in your will and in your lifetime.

 If you have been named as an executor or someone close to you has died without leaving a will, Bishopsgate Law solicitors will act on your behalf and apply for a grant of probate or letters of administration.

 Bishopsgate Law solicitors can also act as professional executors and trustees on your behalf in administering the estate.

 A lasting power of attorney is a legal document that lets you appoint one or more people to help you make decisions or to make decisions on your behalf.